ReactiveMongo/ReactiveMongo-Extensions/README.md

 #### Easy Query Construction

-There are also DSL helpers for each DAO type, which are [BsonDsl](src/main/scala/dsl/BsonDsl.scala) and [JsonDsl](src/main/scala/dsl/JsonDsl.scala).
+There are also DSL helpers for each DAO type, which are `reactivemongo.extensions.dsl.BsonDsl` and `reactivemongo.extensions.dsl.JsonDsl`.
 DSL helpers provide utilities to easily construct JSON or BSON queries.

 By mixing or importing BsonDsl you could write the query above like this: